Juiced Bikes - RipCurrent vs. Rad Power Bikes - Rad Rover

 - Powerful hydraulic disc brakes to quickly stop from faster speeds

 There are 2 types of pedal assist or PAS.
 Cadence-based pedal assist and torque based pedal assist.
-The RipCurrent uses the more advanced Torque Sensor pedal assist, while the Rad Rover uses the Basic Cadence Assist.
+The RipCurrent uses the more advanced Torque Sensor pedal assist, while Rad Power Bike's Rad Rover uses the Basic Cadence Assist.
 The difference is like night and day.

 The Torque Sensor pedal assist used on the RipCurrent can sense your exact pedal force and amplify your power in real time.
 The harder you push on the pedals, the more assist you will get from the motor.
 The basic cadence pedal assists used on the Rad Rover just “turn on” the motor at a preset speed the moment you turn the pedal.

 Here are the detailed differences and why you will want the Torque Sensor on your next e-bike.

-Cadence Assist is the most simple type of pedal assist.
+Cadence Assist is the most simple type of pedal assist, as featured on the Rad Rover.
 This uses a magnetic disc to detect when you are pedaling and the motor turns on and when you stop pedaling the motor will turn off.
 This type of pedal assist is found on almost all entry-level e-bikes.

 The advantage is it is an inexpensive way to gain pedal assist.
 The disadvantage is that the cadence sensor pedal assist turns on and off the motor like a switch and can feel unnatural and laggy.
 If the boost is put in the higher settings, the bike can take off suddenly when you turn the pedals.

 Cadence assist-only systems are not allowed in Japan due to safety reasons.
 Additionally, if the boost is set lower than your desired pedal effort, it will feel like you are pedaling against the motor.